ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 You will need to edit the file to provide your results bucket.
 For your results bucket, you should append "/results/BDQE" to your output bucket.
 If you created it with the s3 command above, it would be as shown in the configuration file once you replace YOURNAME with your real name.

-ElasticBLAST will place your results in a folder called BDQE under s3://elasticblast-YOURNAME/results/.
-For your next search, you should use a different token than BDQE, otherwise your new results will be placed in the same folder, possibly overwriting your first set of results.
+ElasticBLAST will place your results at s3://elasticblast-YOURNAME/results/BDQE.
+For your next search, you should use a different token than BDQE, otherwise your new results will be placed at the same location, possibly overwriting your first set of results.

 This configuration file will use two AWS instances, specified by "num-nodes", for your search.
 The BLASTP program will search proteins from the BDQE WGS project (obtained from a public cloud bucket) against the swissprot database.